mantisbt-plugins/InlineColumnConfiguration/README.md

 ## Description

-The InlineColumnConfiguration allows you to configure the column preferences inline, in the view bugs page.
+The InlineColumnConfiguration allows you to configure the column preferences inline, in the view bugs page, instead of going through the _Manage Columns_ page in user preferences.

 ## Requirements